BE THE CHANGE

-Every1ne Hawaiʻi, a grassroots collaborative, pivoted from its initial focus on civic engagement to join Hawaiʻi's rapid response efforts for COVID-19 by procuring 2 million nonmedical, surgical-style masks through existing Hawaiʻi-China business relationships.
-Since hospitals would not accept the free masks due to procurement and regulatory requirements, Every1ne Hawaiʻi decided to give the masks to the public at no cost.
-Within a week of the shipment's arrival, over 1 million masks were distributed statewide.
-Many Omidyar Fellows have made statewide distribution of these masks possible.
+Every1ne Hawaiʻi (E1), a grassroots collaborative formed by nine friends, pivoted from its initial focus on civic engagement to join Hawaiʻi's rapid response efforts for COVID-19 by procuring 2 million nonmedical for statewide distribution to the public at no cost.
+E1 has also supported the Dept. of Health in leveraging mobile app technology to support contact tracing efforts, and is in the sensing phase to discover where our rapid prototyping skills may be useful to bringing internet to families without access needed for telehealth and distance learning.
 Every1ne Hawaiʻi is deeply grateful for all the hearts and hands that have made this possible.
-We are the collective reminder that aloha is essential.
-Follow us on Facebook or @every1ne_hawaii on Instagram.
+They are the collective reminder that aloha is essential.
+Follow them on Facebook or @every1ne_hawaii on Instagram.

 Hawaiʻi Resilience Fund, Micah Kāne